posrix/es6-class-bind-all/README.md

 }
 ```

-Bind specified methods in constructor depend on your situation.
+Or you can bind specified methods in constructor depend on your situation.

 ```js
 import es6ClassBindAll from 'es6-class-bind-all'